Trusted WordPress tutorials, when you need them most.

 This is where you will duplicate your database.
 Go ahead and scroll down to a section called ‘Copy database to.’

-In the empty field, simply write the new database name.
+In the empty field, simply rename the database.
 Then, make sure the ‘Structure and data’ box is checked.
 This option will copy both the structure and data of the database.

 Additionally, the ‘CREATE DATABASE before copying’ option should be ticked.
 This will automatically create a new database where the duplicated data will be located.